Hot on the heels of the excellent G4 premium smartphone comes the LG V10, and the big difference between the two is the V10 has a manual video mode

 The first of its V Series phones, the LG V10 was designed to provide a rich multimedia experience ― both consumption and creation ― for today’s social network savvy consumers.
 Distinctive new features such as a Second Screen, Dual Front Cameras, and Manual Video Mode differentiate the LG V10 from the competition.
 All this comes wrapped in a design that utilizes high-grade stainless steel and a durable silicone skin to make the V10 one of the rare smartphones to pass drop tests for shock conducted by an independent third party.

 Always pushing the boundaries of smartphone innovation, LG is introducing a Second Screen as an inset display above the main 5.7-inch QHD IPS Quantum Display on the V10.
 Working independently, the Second Screen can be set up as an “always on” display to enhance the V10’s productiveness all without impacting battery life.
 Set the Second Screen to display the weather, time, date and battery icon when the main display is off.
-With the main display on, the Second Screen can be set to convert to a dedicated launching area for shortcuts or your favorite apps.
+With the main display on, the Second Screen can be set to convert to a dedicated launching area for shortcuts or your favourite apps.
 What’s more, when you’re enjoying a movie or game on the V10, the Second Screen will notify you discreetly without blocking your view when a call or text comes in.
 Ignoring the notification won’t distract you from your enjoyment or you can pause whatever you’re doing to respond.

 Dual Front Cameras and Multi-view Recording